davidedc/P5Nitro/Docs/How to install and run P5Nitro - OSX.md

 like so:

+![Open the home folder](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20osx%20installation/Capture5.PNG)

 this script takes a minute or so.
-Let it finish (it says "Installation complete"), and then open the home folder (if you picked another location for the install, browse to that location instead):
+Let it finish (it says "Installation complete"), and then open the home folder (if you picked another location for the install, browse to that location instead).

-![Open the home folder](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20osx%20installation/Capture5.PNG)

 A new folder called P5Nitro is visible.
-Open it, and then open the P5Nitro.app folder inside it

 ![Contents of home folder](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20osx%20installation/Capture6.PNG)

+Now, finally, launch the P5Nitro script by double-clicking it.

 ![Contents of P5Nitro.app folder](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20osx%20installation/Capture7.PNG)

-Now, finally, launch the P5Nitro script by double-clicking it.
 The P5Nitro window will show-up - type some simple Processing code:

 ![Click on P5Nitro app](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20osx%20installation/Capture8.PNG)